Jbleezy/BO1-Reimagined/README.md

 * Now deals damage on impact

 #### QED
-* Free perk effect now only gives the perk to the player who threw the QED
-* 100% chance of giving perk when thrown near a perk machine
+* 100% chance of giving perk when thrown near a perk machine that is powered on
 * 100% chance of opening a door when thrown near a door
 * 100% chance of upgrading current weapon when thrown near Pack-a-Punch machine
-* Revive player effect now only revives players near where the QED was thrown
 * 100% chance of reviving player when thrown near downed player
 * 100% of fling effect when thrown near Cosmonaut
 * 100% chance of hacking an exacavtor when thrown near the panel
+* 100% chance of random weapon powerup if thrown near a wall weapon
+* 100% chance of random powerup when throw near a powerup
+* If thrown outside the map, the player who threw the QED gets teleported
+* Free perk now only gives the perk to the player who threw the QED
+* Revive player effect now only revives players near where the QED was thrown
 * Removed player teleport effect
 * Removed red powerup spawn effect
 * Removed unupgrade current weapon effect